alicezhu17/momentum-flight/README.md

 ### To Do ###
 1. Read the Momentum Code Notes Google Docs linked below.
 You can skip page 1 but the other pages are important to understand the pseudocode and how to interact with the software in Python.

 2. Look at the two python files located in the folders above.
-I write at the top of the files the lines that are new and not copy pasted from the LM github ie lines 45-81
+I write at the top of the files which lines are new and not copy pasted from the LM github, ie lines 45-81.

 3. If you have questions compile them at the top of the Momentum Code Notes Google Docs.